-In accordance with Indonesia law, a mixed marriage is defined as a marriage between a foreigner and an Indonesian citizen.
-Although mixed-marriage is very common in Indonesia, the laws and regulations surrounding mixed marriage in the country may be more complex than they appear to be.
-This is especially true when it comes to the foreign spouse’s legal status in Indonesia, a place to stay, stay permits such as KITAS or KITAP and others.
+In accordance with Indonesian law, a mixed marriage is defined as a marriage between a foreigner and an Indonesian citizen.
+Although mixed marriage is very common in Indonesia, the laws and regulations surrounding mixed marriage in the country may be more complex than they appear to be.
+This is especially true when it comes to the foreign spouse’s legal status in Indonesia, a place to stay, stay permits such as KITAS or KITAP, and others.

 If you are in a mixed-marriage situation in Indonesia or entering one, here are some basic things you need to pay attention to.
 Ultimately, you may want to consult with a professional legal consultant to make sure that you comply with Indonesia Law.

-The most critical thing you need to pay attention to as a mixed-marriage couple is definitely the residency or stay permit.
-Most mixed-marriage couples often opt for the Temporary Stay Permit (KITAS).
-KITAS can be granted to the foreign spouse by the government through marriage with an Indonesian citizen.
+The most critical thing you need to pay attention to as a mixed marriage couple in Indonesia is a residence permit.
+Most mixed marriage couples often opt for the Temporary Stay Permit (KITAS).
+A KITAS can be granted to a foreign spouse by the government through marriage to an Indonesian citizen.

 To get a KITAS, a foreign spouse must prepare the following documents:

-The foreign spouse can apply for a Permanent Stay Permit (KITAP) once he or she has obtained and held the KITAS for at least 2 years.
+The foreign spouse can apply for a Permanent Stay Permit (KITAP) once he or she has obtained and held a KITAS for at least 2 years.